StefonSimmons/poc-docs-replatform/README.md

 - Repo bloat
 - Inconsistent usage patterns

-The replatform aims to fix that by centralizing UI patterns into approved, reusable components.
+This section of the POC aims to fix that by centralizing UI patterns into approved, reusable components.

 ## Solution